 Below are the most generous scholarships we offer at NYU.
-To maximize your consideration for these scholarships, we would recommend that you complete your Common Application, which includes a Writing Supplement, Free Application for Federal Student Aid (FAFSA) and the College Board's CSS/Financial Aid PROFILE.
+To maximize your consideration for these scholarships, we would recommend that you complete your Common Application, Free Application for Federal Student Aid (FAFSA) and the College Board's CSS/Financial Aid PROFILE.
 You must be a U.S. Citizen or Permanent Resident to be eligible for these scholarships.

 Through the generosity of the AnBryce Foundation, this scholarship is awarded each year to a small number of academically-motivated students who demonstrate financial need and who are the first generation in their family to attend college.
 The award will cover up to the cost of tuition and is renewable over four years of undergraduate study at NYU.
 These Scholars will participate in a rich combination of orientation and mentoring programs, as well as educational and cultural activities.
 Students are expected to maintain a minimum GPA of 3.5 each year and to participate actively in program activities.
 There is no application to be considered for this scholarship.
 Applicants are automatically considered through their admission application materials.